Learning Representations from Product Titles for Modeling Shopping Transactions

-With the rapid development of the internet and online shopping services, modern consumers are able to access a large number of products.
-During interactions with the system, consumers leave footprints such as purchase data.
+With the rapid development of the internet and online shopping services, modern consumers are able to access a huge amount of products.
+During the interaction with the system, consumers leave footprints such as purchase data.
 Such data is valuable in developing recommender systems that can suggest products that meet the needs of customers.

 In this work, we focus on shopping transaction data.
-A shopping transaction, also known as a \textit{shopping basket}, or a \textit{basket}, is a set of products that a customer buys on a single shopping trip.
-Such data could help reveal the relationships between products, and these relationships are crucial to making recommendations in a given context.
-For example, when a customer examines a mobile phone case, it is useful to recommend other mobile phone cases or other accessories such as screen protectors, while it does not make sense to show, for instance, a \textit{T-shirt} in that context.
+A shopping transaction, also known as a \textit{shopping basket}, or a \textit{basket}, is a set of products that a customer buys in a single shopping trip.
+Such data could help reveal the relationships between products, which are keys to make recommendations in a given context.
+For example, when a customer is examining a mobile phone case, it is better to recommend him/her other mobile phone cases, or other accessories such as screen protectors.
+It does not make sense to show a \textit{t-shirt} in that context.

-A common approach to shopping basket analysis is to use association rules \cite{agarwal1994fast}.
-This approach discovers the rules in the form: ``\textit{Consumers who buy diapers are likely to buy baby food}.''
-However, in a system with a large number of products, many relevant products never co-occur in a basket, so the relationships between such products cannot be discovered by association rules.
-Another approach to context-based recommendation is neighborhood-based methods \cite{sarwar01itembased,Linden2003}.
-This approach relies on the similarities between products.
-However, a drawback of this approach is that it only considers the last product and ignores previous products that are also valuable for predicting the next products.
-For example, suppose that \{\textit{milk}, \textit{sugar}, \textit{eggs}\} are in the current shopping basket.
-Considering all three products is a better indication of buying \textit{flour} than considering only \textit{eggs}, the last product.
-Moreover, since both these approaches rely on purchase data, they cannot model new products, an issue known as the \textit{cold-start} problem.
+A common approach to shopping basket analysis is association-rules \cite{agarwal1994fast}, which discovers the rules in the form: "\textit{Consumers who buy diapers are likely to buy beer}".
+However, in a system with a large number of products, many relevant products have never co-occurred in any baskets.
+The relationships between such products cannot be discovered by association rules.
+An approach to the context-based recommendation is neighborhood-based methods \cite{sarwar01itembased,Linden2003}, which rely on the similarities between products.
+A drawback of this approach is that it takes into account only the last product, ignoring the previous ones, which are also valuable for predicting next products.
+For example, suppose \{\textit{milk}, \textit{sugar}, \textit{egg}\} are in the current shopping basket.
+Considering all three products is a better indication of buying \textit{flour} rather than considering only \textit{egg}, the last product.
+Moreover, since both approaches rely on the purchase data, they are not able to model new products.
+This problem is known as the \textit{cold-start} problem.